Myra (singer)

-Mayra Ambriz (born May 21, 1986), known mononymously as Myra, is an American pop singer of Mexican descent.
+Mayra Ambriz (born May 21, 1986), known mononymously as Myra, is an American pop singer.
 She is the first Latina artist to sign with Hollywood Records and Walt Disney Records.
 She is best known for her 2001 singles "Dancing in the Street" for Recess: School's Out and "Miracles Happen (When You Believe)" for the film The Princess Diaries, as well as her role in Max Keeble's Big Move.

 Career

 In 1997, at age 11, Myra released her first album Mensajera del Amór under the name Mayra Caról.

 In May 2000, Myra signed with Walt Disney Records.
 Her first release under the label was "Magic Carpet Ride", which was released on May 23, 2000 as part of the La Vida Mickey compilation album.

 In 2001, Myra recorded a cover of Martha and the Vandellas's "Dancing in the Street" for the soundtrack to the 2001 film Recess: School's Out.
 The song was later included on her self-titled album Myra which was released on June 26, 2001.
 The first single from the album, "Miracles Happen (When You Believe)", was also featured in the film The Princess Diaries.
 In October 2001, Myra made an appearance in the film Max Keeble's Big Move as Chelsea.
 During this time, she toured with Aaron Carter, opening for his 2000-2001 "Party" Tour.
 She was also a featured artist during the Radio Disney Live!
 2001 World Tour.

 In 2007, Myra was featured on the single "Back to You" by Chicano rapper Veze Skante.
 The song was included on the compilation album La Costa Nuestra, which also included the Myra track "Get On Your Way".
 The following year, Myra was featured on "Confessing My Love" by Mal Hablado.